📚 Volume 32, Issue 11

 Abstract

-Objectives: Our study was aimed to select the best growth factors cocktail for differentiation of MSCs into hepatocytes like cells (HLCs) in absence and presence of 3D microenvironment.
+Objectives: Our study aimed to select the optimal growth factor cocktail for the differentiation of MSCs into hepatocyte-like cells (HLCs) in the absence and presence of a 3D microenvironment.
 Methods: Ninety ml BM was aspirated from the iliac bone for separation of MSCs.
-This study was conducted on 20 patients with advanced liver cirrhosis.
-They were divided into 2 groups.
-Group I; MSCs were plated onto 96-wellplates without microenvironment (control group).
-Group II; MSCs were plated onto 96-wellplates with 3D microenvironment.
-Surface expression of CD271, CD29 and CD34 were analysed using flowcytometry.
-MSCs were differentiated in-vitro into HLCs by adding 4 growth factors cocktails in presence and absence of 3D microenvironment.
-Hepatogenesis was assessed by immunohistochemical analysis of OV6, AFP albumin and cytokeratin 18 expressions.
-Results: there was statistically significant increase in the expression of CD271 and CD29 after MSCs culture (P <0.001).
-Heterogeneous cell population composed of MSCs and differentiated HLCs were encountered (40% hepatocytes and 60% MSCs).
-Furthermore our results showed that growth factor cocktails one and two gave the best result for differentiation of MSCs into HLCs.
-Conclusion: MSCs could be feasible, readily available and novel source for differentiation of MSCs into HLCs for future therapeutic implication
+This study was conducted on 20 patients with advanced liver cirrhosis, divided into two groups.
+Group I; MSCs were plated onto 96-well plates without microenvironment (control group).
+Group II; MSCs were plated onto 96-well plates with a 3D microenvironment.
+Surface expression of CD271, CD29, and CD34 were analyzed using flow cytometry.
+MSCs were differentiated in-vitro into HLCs by adding four growth factor cocktails in presence and absence of 3D microenvironment.
+Hepatogenesis was assessed by immunohistochemical analysis of OV6, AFP, albumin, and cytokeratin 18 expressions.
+Results: There was a statistically significant increase in the expression of CD271 and CD29 after MSCs culture (P <0.001).
+A heterogeneous cell population composed of MSCs and differentiated HLCs was encountered (40% hepatocytes and 60% MSCs).
+Furthermore, our results showed that growth factor cocktails one and two gave the best results for differentiation of MSCs into HLCs.
+Conclusion: MSCs could be a feasible, readily available, and novel source for differentiation into HLCs for future therapeutic implications.

 📝 How to Cite